appwrite/appwrite/docs/deployment/digitalocean.md

 ![image](https://imgur.com/download/FWVwhGH)

-ok now you're done creating your first droplet you will see in your homepage something like this (i blur the image because it contain sensitive information):
+ok now you're done creating your first Droplet you will see in your homepage something like this (i blur the image because it contain sensitive information):

 ![image](https://imgur.com/download/b9Sr9mz)